-2.3.4 DARS Case Management for the Visually Impaired
+DARS Service Coordination for the Visually Impaired

-• The Department of Assistive and Rehabilitative Services (DARS) case management services are available for Medicaid-eligible Texans under 15 years of age who are blind or visually impaired to get high quality jobs, live independently, or help a child receive the training needed to be successful in school and beyond through the Division of Blind Services (DBS).
+The Department of Assistive and Rehabilitative Services (DARS) Service Coordination services are available for Medicaid-eligible Texans under 15 years of age who are blind or visually impaired to get high quality jobs, live independently, or help a child receive the training needed to be successful in school and beyond through the Division of Blind Services (DBS).
 This is limited to one contact per client, per month.

-2.3.5 Tuberculosis (TB) Services Provided by DSHS-Approved Providers
+Tuberculosis (TB) Services Provided by DSHS-Approved Providers